spuder/yeet/README.md

 You don't. :stop: Please don't use this.
 Its stupid and pointless and you really shouldn't install it on a production server.

-## No really, why did you make this?
+## No really, why did you make this?  :see_no_evil:

 - Daily challenge to learn go.
 - Wanted to publish something with github actions.